MugeniAI05/MugeniAI05.github.io/_posts/2025-7-18-timing-factors-with-machine-learning.md

 * Some argue factors possess **valuation-driven cycles**, which can be exploited.
 * Others find that factors behave like **risk premia**, which are difficult to forecast.

-The CMU *Data Analytics in Finance* material emphasizes that timing typically fails when:
+Most research emphasizes that timing typically fails when:

 - Predictability is weak relative to noise
 - Models rely heavily on in-sample fits